 Athens oddly stands out as one area in which soldiers did not use any kind of state symbol on their shields.
 Any symbols found, for example on Attic pottery, appear to be those that appealed to the soldier for personal reasons.

-Surely many other warriors from other city states also chose shield blazons that represented their own personal expression.
+Many other warriors from other city states must also have chosen shield blazons that represented their own personal expression.